raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 ***Paralyze***.
 When you hit a creature with a melee attack using the rod, you can force the target to make a DC 17 Strength saving throw.
 On a failure, the target is paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.
 This property can't be used again until the next dawn.

 ***Terrify***.
-While holding the rod, you can use an action to force each creature you can see within 30 feet of you to make a DC 17 Wisdom saving throw.
+While holding the rod, you can use an action to force each creature you can see within 9.0m of you to make a DC 17 Wisdom saving throw.
 On a failure, a target is frightened of you for 1 minute.
 A frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 This property can't be used again until the next dawn.

 ### Rod of Rulership

 *Rod, rare (requires attunement)*

-You can use an action to present the rod and command obedience from each creature of your choice that you can see within 120 feet of you.
+You can use an action to present the rod and command obedience from each creature of your choice that you can see within 36.0m of you.
 Each target must succeed on a DC 15 Wisdom saving throw or be charmed by you for 8 hours.
 While charmed in this way, the creature regards you as its trusted leader.
 If harmed by you or your companions, or commanded to do something contrary to its nature, a target ceases to be charmed in this way.
 The rod can't be used again until the next dawn.

 ### Rod of Security